insert3coins/EliteDataRelay/README.md

 1. Launch Elite Dangerous.
 2. Run `EliteDataRelay.exe`.
 3. Click **Start** to begin monitoring.
-4. The application window will update whenever your cargo changes.
+4. The application window and in-game overlay (if enabled) will update whenever your cargo or status changes.
 5. A file named `cargo.txt` (by default) will be created and updated in the configured output directory (by default, an `out` sub-folder).
 You can add this text file as a source in OBS.
 6. Click **Stop** to pause monitoring.
 7. Minimize or close the window to send the application to the system tray.
 You can restore it by double-clicking the tray icon.